External Fish Disease

 Key pressures and impacts

-The key pressures associated with this indicator are the presence in the environment of contaminants that can damage the immune system of organisms (such as polychlorinated biphenyls, dioxins, certain pesticides and some metals including mercury), and other environmental stressors including inadequate nutrition and sub-optimal physico-chemical conditions.
+The key pressures associated with this indicator are the presence of environmental contaminants that can damage the immune system of organisms (such as polychlorinated biphenyls, dioxins, certain pesticides and some metals including mercury), and other environmental stressors including inadequate nutrition and sub-optimal physico-chemical conditions.
 In the UK Initial Assessment (HM Government, 2012), the main anthropogenic pressures responsible for the presence of contaminants in the sea were identified as being point sources (for example, industrial and sewage discharges and emissions) and diffuse sources (for example, agriculture, roads run-off, households and atmospheric deposition).
 No significant new pressures have since been identified.

 Measures taken to address the impacts